etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 Thus, in this post I’ll try my best to demonstrate 1-to-1 mappings of the `tidyverse` vocabularies with `pandas` methods.

-For demonstraiton, We will be using the famous [Iris flower dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
+For demonstration, We will be using the famous [Iris flower dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).

 ```python
 # python